django-hijack/django-hijack/docs/configuration.md

 effects on your application's authorization system.
 Potentially, it might allow any user to impersonate any other user and to take advantage of all their permissions.**

+## Allowing GET method for hijack views
+The hijack-specific views (hijack someone, release etc.) only accept POST requests by default.
+This is to avoid CSRF attacks on hijack functionality (cf. https://github.com/arteria/django-hijack/issues/84).
+However, some users may want to forego this protection, e.g. if they want to integrate Django Hijack in the Django admin.
+In this case, they can set `HIJACK_ALLOW_GET_METHOD = True`.

 ## Custom view decorator
 Django Hijack's views are decorated by Django's `staff_member_required` decorator.
 If you have written your own authorization function, or haven't installed `django.contrib.admin`, you may want to override this behaviour by